waynecarter/simple-intelligence/service/README.md

 To use CURL in SQL++ queries with Couchbase Server:

-1. Go to Couchbase Server dashboard.
+1. Go to Couchbase Server dashboard
 2. Navigate to **Settings > Query Settings > Advanced Query Settings**
 3. Set **CURL() Function Access** to `Restricted`
 4. Add an **Allowed CURL URL** with the value `http://localhost:8080/intelligence`